 This is particularly important, Bellos points out, as Cafu, just a nickname, was considered an apt abbreviation of ‘cafuzo,’ the term used for the mixed-race descendants of blacks and Indians – even though that is not how it came about.
 Cafu would go on to represent Brazil for another 4 years to become the country’s most capped player with 142 appearances.

 Rivaldo, as is well documented, was raised in the favelas of Recife.
 Bow-legged and missing several teeth due to a childhood in poverty, he then endured further hardship when his dad was run over and killed.
 Rivaldo was just 15-years old.
-The rags to riches story is a global narrative, and in football it is often sold as a cheap romantic tale, but the reality is often much different.
+The rags to riches story is a global narrative, and in football, it is often sold as a cheap romantic tale, but the reality is often much different.
 Fernando Meirelles’ 2002 film City of God is a much more realistic portrayal.

-Growing up in a favela means growing up in a part of town historically neglected by government.
-When your upbringing is in the sort of community which has been allowed to slip into ungoverned territory, you cannot help but be affected by it in numerous ways.
+Growing up in a favela means growing up in a part of town historically neglected by the government.
+When your upbringing is in the sort of community which has been allowed to slip into an ungoverned territory, you cannot help but be affected by it in numerous ways.

-Psychological impact, along with the lifelong physical remnants of such conditions, is a considerable factor, and one overlooked when commentators analyse why Rivaldo and Louis van Gaal didn’t get along, or why Rivaldo retreated within himself when he was garnering hostilities from Brazil fans throughout the second half of the 1990s.
+The psychological impact, along with the lifelong physical remnants of such conditions, is a considerable factor, and one overlooked when commentators analyse why Rivaldo and Louis van Gaal didn’t get along, or why Rivaldo retreated within himself when he was garnering hostilities from Brazil fans throughout the second half of the 1990s.

 Emotional stress fundamentally moulds how people feel, behave, and view the world.
 In an underclass upbringing, the degree to which social attitudes and norms are affected is above the average.
 To draw conclusions on Rivaldo’s demeanour and personality without contextualising it is inexplicable.

 Raised in a society of violence and aggression, stress is ubiquitous and relentless, and the result is a constant state of alert; a hypervigilance that doesn’t rest.
 When this becomes the case, all of life is viewed through this lens.
 It is emotionally and physically exhausting and leaves a person in a persistent anxious state, anticipating threat even where there isn’t one.
-When you live in a favela, actively experiencing extreme poverty on a daily basis, you lose your dad at a young age, and considered too weak to succeed in what may be your only route out of perpetual misery, a nervous and suspicious mindset creeps in and takes a hold.
+When you live in a favela, actively experiencing extreme poverty on a daily basis, you lose your dad at a young age and considered too weak to succeed in what may be your only route out of perpetual misery, a nervous and suspicious mindset creeps in and takes hold.

 When a person lives in this way, they are predisposed to strong emotional responses when they feel under threat.
 So when Louis van Gaal returned to Barcelona in 2002, despite having just won the World Cup with Brazil, scoring five goals, being named as the player of the tournament by your international manager, and named in the FIFA World Cup All-Star Team, Rivaldo was more than willing to terminate his contract to avoid working with a man who did not respect him.